AustinCodingAcademy/advanced-express-practice/README.md

 * response.json() the item found

 ### Create express routes to create one thing
-* Add .post() routes for /contacts, /vehicles, /comments, /products
-* Add the information from the body to the appropriate array
+X Add .post() routes for /contacts, /vehicles, /comments, /products X Add the information from the body to the appropriate array

 At this point, the web page should operate in the same manner as the redux fetch practice

 # Part 2 - Routes
-* Create route files
+X Create route files
-* Import the arrays into the route
+X Import the arrays into the route

-* Organize the routes for /contacts, /vehicles, /comments, /products using express Router
+X Organize the routes for /contacts, /vehicles, /comments, /products using express Router

-* Import and use the Routers in index.js
+X Import and use the Routers in index.js

 # Part 3 - Controllers
-* Create controller files
+X Create controller files
-* Import the arrays into the controller
+X Import the arrays into the controller

-* Take the code from the routes and put it into the controller
+X Take the code from the routes and put it into the controller

-* create functions for list, show and create
+X create functions for list, show and create

-* Import and use the controller functions in the appropiate Router
+X Import and use the controller functions in the appropriate Router

 # Part 4 - Client